mikeqfu/pyrcs/docs/source/quick-start.rst

 ELRs and mileages
 =================

 `Engineer's Line References (ELRs)`_ are also frequently seen among various data in Britain's railway system.
-To get the codes of ELRs (and their associated mileage files), we can use the class :class:`~elr_mileage.ELRMileages`:
+To get the codes of ELRs (and their associated mileage files), we can use the class :class:`~pyrcs.line_data.ELRMileages`:

 .. code-block:: python